haggen/wayjs/README.md

 You'll need [mocha](https://github.com/visionmedia/mocha) to run the tests.

 Run `$ npm install -g mocha`.
-The `-g` flag tells the NPM to install the dependencies globally so mocha's binaries goes in your `/usr/bin` directory.
+The `-g` flag tells the NPM to install the module globally so mocha's binaries goes in your `/usr/bin` directory.

 Then run `$ mocha`.